A version of this letter was originally written in December 2018 for MOPS of Palmetto Bay.

 Here are 4 things I’m doing this year to give myself the freedom to love my actual Christmas:

 Taking stock of our current realities.

-My kids are 9 and 5 and are still flexible when it comes to family Christmas traditions.
+My kids are 10 and 6 and are still fairly flexible when it comes to family Christmas traditions.
 So rather than doing a bunch of things that I feel like we’re expected to do, each of us can choose a holiday activity that we can do as a family.
 My son wants to spend time with friends, my husband wants to watch a few classic Christmas movies, and I want to see some Christmas light displays.
-My daughter is a mouse in a local performance of The Nutcracker, so that’s her big thing this year.
+My daughter is an angel in a local performance of The Nutcracker, so that’s her big thing this year.

 Once those big rocks–as Alexandra calls them–are set in the schedule, we can choose to fill the gaps in with smaller rocks… things that are fun but won’t ruin Christmas if they don’t happen.

 My husband and I had different Christmas traditions in the homes we grew up in.
 I love family traditions and passing those down, but it’s impossible to incorporate every tradition from our families of origin.
 So the question becomes, which traditions from our own childhoods do we want to pass on to our children?
 As we narrow that list down, we are free to decide how WE will shape Christmas in the Lantz home.
 I think that’s really fun!
 Then, if our kids can experience traditions with extended family, they can enjoy making those memories with other family members.
 Win-win.